504ensicsLabs/DAMM/README.md

 The results look similar to the 'processes' plugin output above, but there are some differences:
 * Only results that are new in 'after.db' or that are in both dbs but have some attributes that changed from 'before.db' are displayed (the output here is snipped).
 * Results that are only in the 'after.db' have 'New' in the first ('Status') column
-* Results in that have changed between the dbs have a 'Status' of 'Changed', and, importantly, denote the changes DAMM detected with '->': in the last line of output above the number of threads and handles has changed.
+* Results in that have changed between the dbs have a 'Status' of 'Changed', and, importantly, denote the changes DAMM detected with '->': in the last line of output above the number of threads has changed.

 ### Unique ID Manipulation <a name="unique-id"/>
 In order to determine which processes exist in both memory captures above, behind the scenes certain attributes of processes are used to make a unique identifier for each.
 For example, by default DAMM used the pid, ppid, name, and start time as the unique identifier of a process.
 This makes sense as these things are unlikely to (shouldn't? can't?) change over the life of the process, as opposed to attributes like the number of threads and handles, which change constantly.
 This default set works fine for comparisons of objects from memory images from the same boot of the same machine (e.g., using VM snapshots), but what about comparing across memory images taken from different boots of the machine?
 Or even other machines?
-The pid, and likely ppid will certainly not be the same, but the name, image path and command line should be.
+The pid, and ppid will likely not be the same, but the name, image path and command line should be.

 Comparing a stock XPSP2x86 memory image with our image after some malware ran:
 ```